 Get Groomed.
 Although it is especially important to brush long-haired cats and dogs to prevent their hair from matting, even short-haired canines and felines need to be groomed to remove as much loose hair as possible.
 Talk to your veterinarian if you don’t know whether or not your pet needs to be professionally groomed.

 Get Nails Trimmed.
-If possible start training your dog or cat to have her claws trimmed when she is young.
+If possible start training your dog or cat to have her claws trimmed when they are young.
 The best time to trim is when your pet is relaxed or sleepy.
 Never try to trim after a stressful experience or an energetic round of play.
-If you don’t feel comfortable trimming your pet’s nails on your own, see your veterinarian or your groomer.
+If you don’t feel comfortable trimming your pets nails on your own, see your veterinarian or your groomer.

 Behavioral Resolutions for Your Pet

 Buy a Collar and ID Tag and/or Microchip Your Pet.
-According to the National Council on Pet Population Study, about one million stray dogs and half a million stray cats are turned in to shelters across the nation each year.
-Unfortunately, only 15 percent of those dogs and a measly 2 percent of those cats are ever reunited with their owners.
+According to the National Council on Pet Population Study, about one million stray dogs and half a million stray cats are turned into shelters across the nation each year.
+Unfortunately, only 15 percent of those dogs and a measly two percent of those cats are ever reunited with their owners.
 So make sure your pet is identifiable should he become lost.

 Set Aside Exercise and Play Time with Your Dog and Cat Each Day.
-Even if you have a small dog or a fenced-in yard, your dog needs to be walked at least once a day.
-Even if you can squeeze in only a 20 minute walk, it’s better than nothing!
-While cats do not need the same level of exercise as dogs, enjoying regular play sessions with your cat will provide him with the physical exercise and mental stimulation he needs, as well as strengthen the bond you share.
+Even if you have a small dog or a fenced in yard, your dog needs to be walked at least once a day.
+Even if you can squeeze in only a 20-minute walk, it’s better than nothing!
+While cats don’t need the same level of exercise as dogs, enjoying regular play sessions with your cat will provide him with the physical exercise and mental stimulation he needs, as well as strengthen the bond you share.
 Try using a Cat Dancer with your cat for at least 10 minutes a day.